How Long Does It Take to Get a Bachelor’s Degree?

 • Bachelor of Science (BS): A BS degree encompasses studies in the areas of math, technology, and science.
 Examples of BS degrees include nursing, chemistry, biology, or information technology.

 • Bachelor of Fine Arts (BFA): A BFA degree focuses on artistic disciplines and prepares students to work in an art-related field.
-Examples of BFA degree specialties include dance, performing arts, fashion design, music, film production, or photography.
+Examples of BFA degree specialties include dance, performing arts, fashion design, music, film production, and photography.

 Learn more: What Is the Difference Between a BA and a BS Degree?